retrography/retrography.github.io/_posts/2014-10-27-so-scriptella-works-with-neo4j.markdown

 We all know that Neo4j's Cypher has recently had a language upgrade to accommodate ETL.
 Yes, the graph engine now supports `LOAD CSV` within Cypher scripts.

 CSV is a great data interchange format, specially because one can edit, manipulate and filter it with simple command line tools.
 The only caveat is that it requires a full export of all the data into a text-only format with no widely-accepted standard for reading and writing it.
 You may run into issues as simple as misdetected text encoding and as complicated as converting string array fields into plain text.
-Furthermore, `LOAD CSV` covers only the need to import (and not export).
+Furthermore, `LOAD CSV` covers only the need to import.

 What if we need to migrate some data back to the good old RDBMS?
 Isn't there a better, one-shot way for migrating some of our precious graph data into another database?